 AP Physics Cheat Sheet 2026

-The AP Physics exams provide a formula sheet on exam day.
-This cheat sheet covers the most-tested equations across all AP Physics courses, with notes on when and how to apply each one.
+The most-tested equations across all AP Physics courses, organized by topic with notes on when to apply each one.
 Badges show which course each formula appears on: P1 = Physics 1, P2 = Physics 2, PC = Physics C.

 Kinematics P1 PC